EgoFSD: Ego-Centric Fully Sparse Paradigm with Uncertainty Denoising and Iterative Refinement for Efficient End-to-End Self-Driving: Experiments

 \subsection{Implementation Details}

-DiFSD plans a 3$s$ future trajectory of ego-vehicle with 2$s$ history information as input.
-Our DiFSD has two variants, namely DiFSD-B and DiFSD-S. As for DiFSD-S, both sparse perception version DiFSD-S (Sparse) and dense BEV perception version DiFSD-S (Dense) are all implemented for comparison.
+EgoFSD plans a 3 seconds future ego-trajectory with 2 seconds history information as input, which has two variants, namely EgoFSD-S and EgoFSD-B. As for EgoFSD-S, both Perspective-View version and BEV version are all implemented.
 ResNet50~\cite{he2016deep} is adopted as the default backbone network for visual encoding.
 The perception range is set to 60$m ^{-4}$.
-DiFSD is trained for 48 epochs in stage-1 and 20 epochs in stage-2, running on 8 NVIDIA Tesla A100 GPUs with batch size 1 per GPU.
+EgoFSD is trained for 60 epochs and 6 epochs on nuScenes and Bench2Drive respectively, running on 8 NVIDIA Tesla A800 GPUs with total batch size 32 empirically.